imaginistLi/MiniViewer/README.md

 It is very easy to use, as shown in followed Gif
 ![image]( ./images/demo.gif)
-* browse images by your mouse wheelshubiao
+* browse images by your mouse wheel

 ## Contact